 The amounts disclosed in the table are the contractual undiscounted cash flows.
 Balances due for less than 1 year, equal their carrying balances as the impact of discounting is not significant.

-* Guarantee issued by the Company to the bankers on behalf of H.G.
+* Guarantee issued by the Holding Company to the bankers on behalf of H.G.
+Raipur Visakhapatnam AP-1 Private Limited (H.G.
 Raipur Visakhapatnam AP-1 Private Limited and H.G.
-Rewari Bypass Private Limited (all the Subsidiary Companies except H.G.
-Karnal-Ring Road Private Limited as at March 31,2023) is with respect to limits availed by them.
-These amounts will be payable in case of default by the subsidiary Companies.
-As of the reporting date, the subsidiary Companies has not defaulted and hence, the Company does not have any present obligation to third parties in relation to such guarantee.
+Rewari Bypass Private Limited as at March 31, 2024) is with respect to limits availed by it.
+These amounts will be payable in case of default by the respective subsidiary.
+As of the reporting date, the subsidiary companies has not defaulted and hence, the Holding Company does not have any present obligation to third parties in relation to such guarantee.

 (iii) Market risk